Gift Aid: Details

 Gift Aid allows individuals who are subject to UK income tax to complete a simple, short declaration that they are a UK taxpayer.
 Any cash donations that the taxpayer makes to the charity after making a declaration are treated as being made after deduction of income tax at the basic rate (20% in 2011), and the charity can reclaim the basic rate income tax paid on the gift from HMRC.
 For a basic-rate taxpayer, this adds 25% to the value of any gift made under Gift Aid.
 Higher-rate taxpayers can claim income tax relief, above and beyond the amount claimed directly by the charities.
 The rate of the relief for higher-rate taxpayers in 2011 is usually 20%, the difference between the basic rate (20%) and the higher rate (40%) of income tax, although recipients of dividend income (taxed at 10% and 32.5%) can achieve a higher rate of tax relief (22.5%).

 Originally, declarations had to be made in writing.
 Declarations can now be made orally, but the charity must confirm the declaration in writing and keep a copy of the confirmation.
 If the taxpayer incorrectly makes a declaration, the charity is still able to reclaim the tax that should have been paid on the gift.

 Gift Aid can only be reclaimed on money donated by UK taxpayers.
 Non-UK taxpayers can make donations.
 However, as HMRC is making payment to the charity but there has been no source tax paid by the donor, HMRC has power to collect the equivalent sum from the donor.

 The first charity to introduce Gift Aid on donated goods – where the tax is reclaimed on the value of the goods when sold – was Sue Ryder Care, using Eproductive Ltd's EPR Gift Aid system.

 Gift Aid is only for donations by the donor.
 It cannot be claimed on other people's donations – for example, if someone collects money from several people, each person would have to make a Gift Aid declaration for their portion.
 It also cannot be claimed for money where the donor received something in return, e.g. purchasing goods from a charity store, or buying a ticket in a charity raffle, as these are not strictly donations.
 In the case of donated goods, Gift Aid can still be claimed via the donor of the goods, not the purchaser.

 A practical example

 Mr Burns donates £100 to charity.

-Mr Burns is a higher-rate taxpayer, paying 40% income tax on part of his income.
+Mr Burns is a higher-rate taxpayer, paying 40% income tax on part of their income.
 He has made a Gift Aid declaration to the charity.
 As a result: